About Us

 Our Team

 Eamon’s professional background is in engineering and he has a special interest in accessibility of the built environment.
 Eamon was diagnosed with motor FND in 2021 and also lives with another neurological condition called Dystonia.
-He has a passion for advocacy, peer support and research and he says his ‘lived experience’ is the key to advancing this passion.
+He has a passion for advocacy, peer support and research which is advanced by his ‘lived experience’

 Eamon gained experience in patient advocacy and peer support through his roles as an advocate with Dystonia Ireland and as a peer support volunteer with a global FND charity.
 He gained valuable insight of the not for profit sector supporting those with neurological conditions when he was appointed to the board of the Neurology Support Centre in Sligo.